Berkayerdogantoronto/Exploratory-Data-Analysis/README.md

 * Q8) How satisfied are developers with their jobs?
 * Q9) What are the most commonly used database technologies among developers, and is there a relationship between the choice of a database and the developer's years of coding experience?
 * Q10) What are the differences in the average weekly working hours among developers from various ethnic backgrounds, specifically focusing on White, Latino/Hispanic, East Asian, South Asian, Middle Eastern and Black individuals)

+By addressing these questions, we seek to provide valuable insights into the developer community, helping developers, employers, and other stakeholders make informed decisions based on the data-driven findings.